DeepWok/mase/docs/source/modules/labs_2024/lab_2_nas.rst

 General introduction
 ====================

-In this lab, you will learn how to use Mase and
+In this lab, you will learn how to use Mase to conduct a Neural Architecture Search (NAS) on a BERT model.

 Learning tasks
 =============================